shanemcq18/Python-programming-exercises/README.md

 # 100+ Python Programming Exercises

 Adapted from [https://github.com/zhiwehu/Python-programming-exercises](https://github.com/zhiwehu/Python-programming-exercises).
-Exercises have been updated to Python 3 and expanded.
+Exercises have been updated to Python 3 and expanded (or completely changed).

-The exercises are groupded into the following difficulty levels.
+The exercises are grouped into the following difficulty levels.

 - **Beginner.**
 For someone who has just gone through an introductory Python course.
-He or she can solve some problems with 1 or 2 Python classes or functions.
+Problem solutions may involve one or two Python classes or functions, but nothing beyond built-in functions.
-Normally, the answers could directly be found in the textbooks.

 - **Intermediate.**
-For someone who has just learned Python, but already has a relatively strong programming background from before.
+For someone who has just learned Python, but who already has a programming background.
-He or she should be able to solve problems which may involve 3 or 4 Python classes or functions.
+Problem solutions may involve three or four Python classes or functions, including some tools from the standard library.
-The answers cannot be directly be found in the textbooks.

 - **Advanced**.
 For someone who has been using Python for some time.
-He or she should use Python to solve more complex problem using more rich libraries functions and data structures and algorithms.
-He or she should solve the problem using several Python standard packages and advanced techniques.
+Problem solutions may require several classes or functions, including tools from scientific computing libraries such as `numpy`.

 ## Beginner Exercises

-#### Exercise 1
+#### Exercise ??

-Write a function that accepts integers `a`, `b`, `c`, and `d`.
+Write a function that accepts positive integers `a`, `b`, `c`, and `d`.
 Return the list of all integers `n` between `a` and `b` (inclusive) which are divisible by `c` but not by `d`.
 Use your function to find integers which are divisible by 7 but are not a multiple of 5, between 2000 and 3200 (inclusive).
 Print the results in a comma-separated sequence on a single line.

-_Hint_: Consider using the built-in `range()` function.
+_Hint_: Recall the `%` operator calculates the remainder of a division (e.g., `10 % 3` returns `1`).

-#### Exercise 2
+#### Exercise ??

-Write a function which computes the factorial of a given integer.
+Write a function which computes the factorial of a given integer (e.g., `5! = 5*4*3*2*1 = 120`).
-Use your function to find 14!.
+Use your function to find `14!`.

 _Hint_: make the function recursive.

-#### Exercise 3
+#### Exercise ??

 Write a function that accepts an integer `n`.
-Return the dictionary containing key-value pairs `(i, i*i)` for all integers `1 ≤ i ≤ n`.
+Return the dictionary containing key-value pairs `(i, i*i)` for all even integers `1 ≤ i ≤ n`.
-For example, `n = 8` should result in the dictionary `{1: 1, 2: 4, 3: 9, 4: 16, 5: 25, 6: 36, 7: 49, 8: 64}`.
+For example, `n = 8` should result in the dictionary `{2: 4, 4: 16, 6: 36, 8: 64}`.

-#### Exercise 4
+#### Exercise ??

 Write a program which accepts a comma-separated sequence from the console.
 Generate a list and a tuple which contains every sequence element.